davidpeach/manuscript-docs/docs/src/guide/README.md

 ## Why build it?

-I was building a laravel package for work and set up a  local laravel installation and used the path repository setting manually.
+I was building a Laravel package for work.
+So I set up a local Laravel installation and installed my new package into it manually, using the path repository setting.
 It’s pretty easy to set up, once you know how.

+This way you can see your changes reflected instantly in a framework setting.

-Then I had an idea for another package I wanted to build.
-So I went through the same process of setup.
+Then I had an idea for another package that I wanted to build.
+So I went through the same process of setting it up.

 At that point I thought “I wish there was a way to make this process quick, easy and as automated as possible”...

-...lightbulb moment.
+...light bulb moment.

 I did have a quick search for tools and didn’t find anything at the time.
 So I began trying to make my own.

 It’s been through various iterations -- and has changed a lot -- but all within the same repository.

-Through the course of building myself a little tool, it has become more of a passion project that I hope can help the wider php community.
+Through the course of building myself a little tool, it has become more of **a passion project that I hope can help the wider php community**.